brainy1999/MakerspaceUH/README.md

+# Resources for Makers
-### This repository contains all of the Engineering Education work I did at the Univeristy of Houston through the Cullen College of Engineering, the M.D.
+For Makers, Creators, Engineers, Designers, and students who are still left at that university struggling through their Engineering Program.
+Documentation includes old lectures, presentations, data analysis, and other information relevant for people at makers who still want to build cool things.
+This repository contains all of the Engineering Education work I did at the Univeristy of Houston through the Cullen College of Engineering, the M.D.
 Anderson Library, the Robotics Club at the University of Houston, and many others.

 # File Overview
 This repository is organized into 4 sections.